JacOng17/react-intro/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+To learn React, check out the [React documentation](https://reactjs.org/).

 ## Available Scripts

-In the project directory, you can run:

 ### `npm start`